-People closets to us can hurt us the most—right?
-Now as a believer think about who knows every thought, hears every word, feels every emotion we have ever had.
+People closest to us can hurt us the most—right?
+Now as a believer, think about who knows every thought, hears every word, feels every emotion we have ever had.
 God does, right?
 We have the potential to hurt God so much, and we do.
 Yet He forgives.
-Because He forgives He demands that we must do so also to all who hurt us.
+Because He forgives, He demands that we must do so also to all who hurt us.

 Open the filing cabinets of your mind, take out all the files, and get rid of them.
 Tear up your list and burn it.
 You must release it all to God.
 Forgiveness is opening the filing cabinet before God and clearing the debts.
 “I’m not going to hold this against them.
 I’m not even going to keep a record of it.”